dsaldana/sally-bn/docs/tutorial/tutorial.rst

 .. image:: images/desc.png

-1. Defining vertices
+1. Creating variables
 =================

-The initial step is defining the variables (represented as vertices) of the bayesian network.
+The initial step is defining the variables (represented as vertices) of the Bayesian Network.
 Just click on the button "Add vertices" and click on the white space to create a node.
 The result of doing it five times looks like this:

 .. image:: images/vertices.png

-2. Connecting vertices
+2. Connecting variables
 ===================

 Click on the button "Add edges".
 Then, click on the source vertex (cause) and click on the target node (effect).